Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 15. Parkhurst: Reviving American Shoe Manufacturing

-Like Mark Albert Boots, Parkhurst is a new shoe company prioritizing the restoration of domestic shoe manufacturing in the U.S.
+Like Mark Albert Boots, Parkhurst is a new shoe company that prioritizes restoring domestic shoe manufacturing in the U.S.

-It was founded in November 2018 in Buffalo, New York, by former stock trading analyst Andrew Svisco.
+It was founded in November 2018 by former stock trading analyst Andrew Svisco in Buffalo, New York.
 The company offers boots and shoes made of high-quality materials sourced from American suppliers.
 Andrew uses leather hides from top-tier North American free-range cattle raised in the U.S.

-And, if he needs an item not made in America, he makes sure to purchase from a U.S.-based supplier instead of buying directly from an overseas company.
+If he needs an item not made in America, he purchases from a U.S.-based supplier instead of buying directly from an overseas company.

 For instance, Parkhurst’s trademark kudu leather, tanned at England’s C.F.
 Stead tannery, is purchased from a U.S.-based supplier.
-The same goes for the label’s Dainite soles made in the UK.
+The same goes for the label’s Dainite soles, which are made in the UK.

 While manufacturing locally costs more, Andrew thinks “it’s worth it to support an American job in every part of the sourcing process in this global economy.”

-You can buy Parkhurst shoes and boots via the brand’s website and at local boutiques on the East Coast.
+Parkhurst shoes and boots are available on the brand’s website and at local boutiques on the East Coast.

 16. Nicks Boots: Handcrafted Tradition in American Bootmaking